-Palm oil is an important vegetable oil, not easily replaced in food or cosmetics, and if sustainably grown, it's also the best vegetable oil environmentally.
+Palm oil is an important plant oil, not easily replaced in food or cosmetics, and if sustainably grown, it's also the best plant oil environmentally.
 The key, then, is to pressure companies to use only sustainable palm oil.

-For more about this unique vegetable oil and a list of companies that are and aren't requiring sustainable palm oil, read on.
+For more about this unique plant oil and companies who do and don't use sustainable palm oil, read on.
 If you're short on time, go here to ask major companies who are underperforming to do better.

-Palm oil is an edible vegetable oil from the flesh of the oil palm fruit.
+Palm oil is an edible plant oil from the flesh of the oil palm fruit.
 The American Palm Oil Council reports that about 90% of palm oil goes into food.
-Non-food uses include greases, lubricants, biofuels, candles, pharmaceuticals, soaps and detergents, and cosmetics (in this article, "cosmetics" refers to personal care products and makeup) (R.E.I.
-Holdings, 2016).
+Major non-food uses are soaps and detergents, greases, lubricants, candles, and biofuels (R.E.A.
+Holdings, 2019).

 Although cosmetics use is dwarfed by food use of palm oil, it's still an important market.
-Palm oil and its components are in bar soaps, where it's a key fat for soap-making; in lipsticks, to improve texture; in lotions, to help skin retain moisture; in shampoos and hand and body washes, to improve lather; and in hair care, for conditioning.
+Palm oil is often in bar soaps, where it's a key fat for soap-making.
+Palm oil components may also be in lotions, to help skin retain moisture; in shampoos and hand and body washes, to improve lather; and in hair care, for conditioning.
 Cosmetics rarely have palm oil itself as an ingredient; rather, they include ingredients derived from palm oil.

-Palm oil has grown rapidly to become the #1 vegetable oil in the world (WWF, 2016).
+Palm oil has grown rapidly to become the #1 plant oil in the world.
 The rapid expansion largely results from economic growth, especially in China and India, and from consumers' desire to switch from cooking with animal fats to cooking with vegetable fats (WWF, 2010).
-India, China, Indonesia & Malaysia use almost 50% of global palm oil; the US uses about 3% (Union of Concerned Scientists, 2011).
-Palm oil is the main cooking oil in many developing countries, because it's relatively cheap.
-It doesn't hurt that it has uniquely good qualities for food prep.
+India, China, Indonesia & Malaysia use almost 50% of global palm oil (Union of Concerned Scientists, 2011).
+Palm oil is the main cooking oil in many developing countries, because it's relatively cheap and has those great food prep qualities.

 We often equate cheap with "must be bad," but in this case, cheap is the result of an excellent environmental quality: Palm requires less land than any other plant to produce the same amount of oil.
 Coconut oil, which is the next highest yield plant oil crop, requires twice as much land for the same amount of oil (McDougall, 2014).
 Sunflower, rapeseed, or soybean oil requires 4-10 times as much land (RSPO, 2018).